 - Participation in a child care provider network, which includes meeting on a monthly basis with child care providers across the City; and

 - Comprehensive screenings for enrolled children, including developmental, vision, hearing and speech services.

-In 2012, the Early Childhood extended its services to include a tuition-based preschool option to serve families whose incomes exceed 300% of the federal poverty level (FPL).
-Families interested in this option should contact the main office at (412) 325-4291 to find out more information or inquire about slot openings.
+In 2012, program offerings were extended to include a tuition-based option to serve preschool children whose family household income exceed 300% of the federal poverty level (FPL).
+Families interested in this option should contact the main office at (412) 529-4291 to find out more information or inquire about slot openings.